 Having a flexible, creative mindset allows one to evaluate ideas on a higher level and consider new possibilities.
 Creating and delivering delightful products to customers is experientially the same as creating performances that delight audiences.
 It is a clear path to revealing original products, services, and new ways of doing business.

 Ben Schwendener has teamed up with Gravity Arts and Longy School of Music of Bard College to present this new program.
 Please check out the Organic Innovation Ensemble website HERE for more details and to register.

-Ben’s new book Organic Music Theory is now available on Amazon.
+Ben’s new book now available.

 Organic Music Theory provides a radical perspective on creative production.
 Given elements supplied by nature and history, creativity is simply a matter of choice; anyone who has ever made a choice is 'creative.'
 However, instead of relying on recipes created by individuals of the past, OMT facilitates each of us to compose languages of the future, making creative choices directly from naturally occurring--organic--and self-organized universal elements.

 Based on theory that began in the modal period in jazz, Ben Schwendener clearly explains and then expands this perspective into a broad range of applications.
 This important work is intended not only for musicians, but for anyone sensing the existence of a larger realm of creative choice.